markotom/w2v-proof-of-concept/readme.md

 ./word2vec/word2vec -train 01033067.txt -output 01033067.bin -binary 1
 ```

 Above example will train a model using default options from word2vec command line, you can play around changing default options.
-For listing all options, you can just execute this: `./word2vec/word2vec` on your terminal.
+For listing all options, you can just execute this: `./word2vec/word2vec` (without args or flags) on your terminal.

 Once you get a model, then just run the following: